 If you are not sure if your degree is equal to a U.S. four-year degree, please use this free online degree equivalency tool prior to submitting your application.

 Transcripts and degree documents that are in a language other than English must be accompanied by an official English translation or an official course-by-course credential evaluation from a member of the National Association of Credential Evaluation Services (NACES).

 Commonly used Credential Evaluation Services (visit the NACES website for additional options):

 In order to make your graduate education more affordable, UMass Amherst offers a number of funding opportunities that are available to international students.

-To get a sense of how much your graduate tuition at UMass Amherst will cost, please refer to the Estimate of Expenses.
+To get a sense of how much your graduate tuition at UMass Amherst will cost, please refer to our International Programs Office Expense Estimates.
 Other possible expenses not included in this estimate are:

 - Travel to and from Amherst

 Receiving Your I-20